 WASHINGTON, Sept.
 5, 2014 -- Government support for agriculture in the 34 member nations of the Organization for Economic Co-operation and Development continued to trend downward in 2013, but much of the support remained in a form that distorts markets, an OECD report shows.

-Support to producers accounted for 18 percent of gross farm receipts last year, down slightly from 2012 but much less than the 30 percent figure of two decades ago, according to the report, OECD Agricultural Policy Monitoring and Evaluation 2014.< div>Still about half of the $258 billion total in 2013 was in instruments that distort production and trade, OECD said.
+Support to producers accounted for 18 percent of gross farm receipts last year, down slightly from 2012 but much less than the 30 percent figure of two decades ago, according to the report, OECD Agricultural Policy Monitoring and Evaluation 2014.

 In the U.S., support for farmers accounted for about 8 percent of total agricultural revenues in the 2011-2013 period, the fourth-lowest among OECD members and less than half of the OECD average, according to the report.
 In 2013, the support figure came to just over $31 billion, versus total value of agricultural production of $389.9 billion.